lilleman ba4503b4d1

 Local dev & test story

-A plugin is a normal folder of TypeScript, so an author tests it the same way the core is tested — everything in Docker, no host tooling.
-The reference example (examples/plugins/scheduling/) is the worked example: thin handlers bound to an injectable upstream client, unit-tested in shifts.test.ts with a mocked fetch and a hand-built ctx (no host).
+A plugin is a normal folder of TypeScript, tested the same way the core is — everything in Docker. examples/plugins/scheduling/ is the worked example: thin handlers bound to an injectable upstream client, unit-tested in shifts.test.ts with a mocked fetch and a hand-built ctx.

 docker compose run --rm web npm test

 2. Run one plugin against the host.
-Get the folder into the container's /app/plugins/<id> — either in your clone (the dev compose bind-mounts the tree) or by bind-mounting an external folder (Where plugins live) — and docker compose up; the host discovers it.
-For an isolated harness, the host exposes plugin injection (createApp({ plugins: [myPlugin] })) so a test can mount a single manifest and assert its routes, nav, and gating without the rest of the stack.
+Get the folder into /app/plugins/<id> and docker compose up.
+For an isolated harness, createApp({ plugins: [myPlugin] }) mounts a single manifest so a test can assert its routes, nav and gating without the rest of the stack.

 3. E2E the user-facing flow.
-Per AGENTS.md §6, ship a side-effect-free Playwright test in e2e-tests/ for each plugin page/form so the suite stays fullyParallel, run against the live web service with the plugin mounted.
-The reference's permission-gating is covered in visual.spec.ts; its authenticated list/form happy-path is the full-E2E item (needs cross-host login infra).
+Per AGENTS.md §6, ship a side-effect-free Playwright test in e2e-tests/ for each plugin page/form, run against the live web service with the plugin mounted.

 The menu system